kafk3d/crapify/README.md

 # Optimize all imports in src directory

 crapifyme deps
-# Analyze project dependencies for security and optimization
+# Analyze project dependencies for security vulnerabilities and bundle size
 ```

 ## Preservation System